Survodutide

 • Improved metabolic signaling

-• Potential visceral fat reduction
+• Potential visceral-fat reduction

-• Possible fatty liver improvement support
+• Possible fatty-liver improvement support

-• Potential increase in fat oxidation
+• Potential increase in fat oxidation and energy expenditure

-7. Potential Risks / Side Effects
+8. Potential Risks / Side Effects

 Moderate/High